Updated October 2025

 - Italy and many other countries = bancomat

-What are out tips for managing money in Europe?
+What are out tips to manage money in Europe?
 Do you have any money blunders of your own?

 Pinterest Photo Credit: FreeImages.com/Timothy Smith